preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 **Note!** There must always be at least one tenant administrator.
 If there is only one, that administrator can not be removed until an additional administrator has been added.

 If you see a field called "Entra ID username", it's a special case that can be necessary to handle when setting up a new tenant.
-It's because the user sync can't be executed until the tenant has been setup.
+As the user sync can't be executed until the tenant has been setup, you may need to add a tenant administrator in this field, in this special circumstance.

 For more information on the people picker, see: :doc:`Using the people picker </general-assets/using-people-picker/index>`